joeyough/sentry/README.md

 # VDA Ticketing & Client Portal

 A focused ticketing system and customer portal for VDA Labs' SOC team.
-Built to replace the manual email ↔ SIM copy-paste that runs Sibe's daily workflow today.
+Built to replace the manual email ↔ SIEM copy-paste that runs Sibe's daily workflow today.

 Built by 3Nails Infosec.
 VDA operates the deployment and controls its operational data throughout.
 No vendor lock-in — the tool survives if 3Nails disappears.
 Commercial structure is flexible and shaped together.